 “Help!
-My Partner Hate Disney!”
+My Partner Hates Disney!”

 Maybe hate is too strong of a word.